salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. Wind Turbine Charge Controller

-The following table (Table 26) shows the specifications of the Wind Turbine Charge Controller:
+The following table (Table 26) shows the specifications of the Wind Turbine Charge Controller[15]:

 | Property         | Specification |
 | ---------------- | ------------- |